Tlantic/rtdm/mobile/cordova/README.md

 To Build and Run you Android RTDM-MA App you must:
 1. Run "grunt android".

+To Update or reinstall Cordova plugins you must:
+1. Run "grunt plugins".

 You App will be delivered in you connected Android Device.

 And next, have fun!